Committed Portland Nursing Home Abuse Attorneys Ready To Serve You

 A study conducted by the University of California-San Francisco indicated that more than 30% of nursing homes dispensed unnecessary drugs to their patients – either to sedate them or as a result of the negligence of the facility’s staff members.
 A shocking 63% of nursing homes fell short of providing adequate care as mandated by federal and Oregon state healthcare statutes.
 If you suspect that your family or someone you care about has received substandard care or been abused due to the negligent or criminal behavior of nursing home staff, the experienced Portland nursing home abuse attorneys sat D’Amore Law Group can assist you in bringing those responsible to justice.
 Medicare officials periodically compile statistical data through surveys, formal investigations, and on-site inspections of Oregon nursing home facilities.
 The federal agency recently reported that 20 of the 137 Oregon nursing home centers investigated (22%) had serious violations of applicable healthcare industry regulations, resulting in substandard care.

 Choosing the right nursing home abuse legal counsel is vital to ensuring your case will be handled with the utmost attention from the start.
 Shockingly, only 1 in 14 instances of nursing home abuse are reported to government officials, even though it is estimated that nearly 44% of all nursing home patients have experienced some type of physical or mental maltreatment.
 Do not let someone you care about suffer in silence.
 If you suspect that you or a loved one has suffered due to the misconduct or negligence of nursing home staff, contact us today.
-The Portland nursing home abuse attorneys of D’Amore Law Group specialize in litigating nursing home abuse and neglect cases.
+The Portland nursing home abuse lawyer of D’Amore Law Group specializes in litigating nursing home abuse and neglect cases.
 We can use our years of experience navigating the complexities of applicable healthcare statutes to get you and your family the compensation you deserve.

 What Constitutes Nursing Home Abuse and Neglect?